We think this movie stands out for:

 What's the story?

 After getting onto the local sandlot team purely by luck, Scotty Smalls (Tom Guiry) spends a blissful summer developing his baseball skills with help from his teammates Benny (Mike Vitar), Yeah-Yeah (Marty York), Ham (Patrick Renna), Squints (Chauncey Leopardi), and the rest of the boys.
-Things take a serious turn when the gang experiences what they believe is a bad omen that will give them bad luck.
+Things take a serious turn at THE SANDLOT when the gang experiences what they believe is an omen that will give them bad luck.
 To infuse the team with good luck, Scotty runs home and grabs his stepfather's (Denis Leary) baseball.
 When Scotty hits the ball into the junkyard, the boys discover just how valuable it is and devise an elaborate scheme to retrieve it, a mission that requires getting past "The Beast," a terrifying guard dog owned by angry junkman Mr. Mertle (James Earl Jones).

 Is it any good?